LGBTQ rights in Russia: Soviet Russia

 In the wake of the October Revolution, Russia underwent a sexual revolution and became one of the first countries to decriminalise male same-sex relations.
 The Bolsheviks rewrote the constitution and "produced two Criminal Codes – in 1922 and 1926 – and an article prohibiting homosexual sex was left off both."
-The new Communist Party government removed the old laws regarding sexual relations, effectively legalising homosexual intercourse within Russia, although it remained illegal in other territories of the Soviet Union, and the homosexuals in Russia were still persecuted and sacked from their jobs.
+The new Communist Party government removed the old laws regarding sexual relations, effectively legalising homosexual intercourse within Russia, although it remained illegal in other territories of the Soviet Union, and homosexuals in Russia were still persecuted and often sacked from their jobs or faced violence.

-Under Joseph Stalin, the Soviet Union recriminalized homosexuality in a decree signed in 1933.
-The new Article 154-a, later relocated to Article 121 in 1961, punished sexual relations between men with up to five years' imprisonment and led to several raids and arrests.
-Female homosexuals were sent to mental institutions.
-The decree was part of a broader campaign against "deviant" behavior and "Western degeneracy".
-Homosexuality was portrayed in society as an area of activity for pedophiles and fascists.
+Under Joseph Stalin, the Soviet Union recriminalised homosexuality in a decree signed in 1933.
+The new Article 154-a, later relocated to Article 121 in 1961, punished sexual relations between men with between three and five years' imprisonment and led to several raids and arrests.
+Female homosexuals were also often sent to mental institutions.
+The decree was part of a broader campaign against "deviant" behaviour and "Western degeneracy".
+Homosexuality was portrayed in society as an area of activity for pedophiles, fascists and nobility.

 Following Stalin's death, there was a liberalisation of attitudes toward sexual issues in the Soviet Union, but homosexual acts remained illegal.
-Discrimination against LGBT individuals persisted in the Soviet era, and homosexuality was not officially declassified as a mental illness until 1999.
+Discrimination against LGBTQ individuals persisted in the Soviet era, and homosexuality was not officially declassified as a mental illness until 1999.

 Soviet Article 121 was often commonly used to extend prison sentences and to control dissidents.
 Among those imprisoned were the well-known film director Sergei Paradjanov and the poet Gennady Trifonov.
 Under Mikhail Gorbachev's administration in the late 1980s, the first gay organisation came into being.
 The Moscow Gay & Lesbian Alliance was headed by Yevgeniya Debryanskaya and Roman Kalinin, who became the editor of the first officially registered gay newspaper, Tema.